progmaticltd/homebox/docs/pages/30-storage/10-dedicated-archives-storage.md

 The [extra modules repository](https://github.com/progmaticltd/homebox-extra-modules) is hosted on GitHub.

-You can clone at any place, but the repository roles should be accessible by the main Ansible project, for instance, if you store everything in a folder called `homebox-all`:
+You can clone at any place, but the repository roles should be accessible by the main Ansible project, for instance, if xxxx you store everything in a folder called `homebox-all`:

 ```sh